Falcion/Patternugit/README.md

 Project thanks the [Electron.js](https://github.com/electron/electron/) and [Angular.js](https://github.com/angular/angular/) for their amazing repository scripts and entire infrastructure, which partially were imported to this repository.

+> For individual licensing and credits information, seek correspondive files and/or sources.

 Project itself is being distributed under the [MIT License](https://choosealicense.com/licenses/mit/) — see the file for more specified information.

 <p align="right"><a href="#readme-top" title="Back to the top of README">[^]</a></p>